amrutahv/datainc_challenge3/README.md

 "# datainc_challenge3"
 The dataset used here has been downloaded from CITES (www.cites.org).
 This project briefly explores a few patterns in the legal trade of wildlife and presents three plots.
-The first plot explores the types of traded parts - 'Live animal',
+The first plot explores the types of traded parts and informs that 'live' animals are traded most frequently.
+The second plot indicates that animals of the family Aves (birds) are most frequently traded.
+The third plot indicates that of the birds, Amazonian parrots are the top traded commodity.